SchweizerischeBundesbahnen/api-principles/docs/maturity/maturity.md

 #### Rational
 {: .no_toc }

-Higher maturities of interfaces lead to lower costs due to:
+Higher maturities of interfaces lead to lower costs due to ...
 - higher speed in the development of API consumers.
 - higher reuse coefficient due to better understandability, quality and functional precision.